 Enjoy this turkey chili as is on its own or top it with your favorite toppings.

-- Cheese- cheddar, Mexican blend cheese or pepper jack are great options.
+- Cheese- cheddar cheese, Mexican blend cheese or pepper jack are great options.

 - Sliced avocado